Mark Keller (politician)

 Mark K. Keller (born January 14, 1954) is a former Republican member of the Pennsylvania House of Representatives for the 86th District.
 He was elected in 2004 and left office at the end of his eighth term in November 2020.
 He formerly sat on the House Agriculture & Rural Affairs, Game & Fisheries, Local Government, and Transportation Committees.

+Early life and education

+Keller was born in Carlisle, Pennsylvania on January 14, 1954.
+He graduated from West Perry High School.
+He attended the Missouri Auction School and is a member of the Pennsylvania Auctioneers Association.
+He also attended some classes at Penn State University.

 Career

 Representative Keller advocated for rural and agricultural issues and considered protecting farmers and small businesses top legislative priorities.

 Personal

-Representative Keller graduated from West Perry High School.
-He attended the Missouri Auction School and is a member of the Pennsylvania Auctioneers Association.
-He also attended some classes at Penn State University.

-He and his wife, Sally, reside in Landisburg and have one son, Bryan.
-He is a family man and loves his church.

-Rep. Keller and his family currently attend Mt.
-Zion Free Lutheran church in Landisburg, PA.
+Keller and his wife, Sally, reside in Landisburg, Pennsylvania, and have one son, Bryan.
+Keller and his family currently attend Mt.
+Zion Free Lutheran church in Landisburg.